-BIODIVERSITY NET GAIN Berkeley has made a commitment to deliver a minimum 10% biodiversity net gain on every new project, regardless of the site's context or former use.
-Our aim is always to maximise the site's natural value and beauty, and the majority of our sites far exceed our 10% minimum threshold We aim to deliver the biodiversity increase within the site boundary, rather than paying for off-site nature enhancements, so the local community experiences the full long-term benefit of an enriched natural environment.
-This approach helps to meet the government target for everyone to live within 15 minutes' walk of green space or water.
-Collaborative approach All of our design teams include ecologists and landscape design experts who work with the other design team members to ensure a holistic approach to incorporating green and blue infrastructure, with the preservation and enhancement of biodiversity being central to our approach from the earliest stage.
-Setting the baseline
+NET BIODIVERSITY GAIN Berkeley has made a commitment to deliver a minimum 10% net gain in biodiversity on every new project, regardless of the site's context or former use.
+Our aim is always to maximise the site's natural value and beauty, and the majority of our sites far exceed our 10% minimum threshold.
+We aim to deliver the biodiversity increase within the site boundary, rather than paying for off-site nature enhancements, so the local community experiences the full long-term benefit of an enriched natural environment.
+Collaborative approach

+All of our project teams include ecology and landscape design experts who ensure that the preservation and enhancement of biodiversity is central to our approach from the earliest stage.

-At the start of each project ecologists measure the site's baseline biodiversity in accordance with the Natural England Biodiversity Metric.
-Maximising the benefits We then use the Biodiversity Metric to forecast and compare the biological value of different landscape designs and habitat enhancements.
+Setting the baseline At the start of each project our ecology advisors use our toolkit to measure the site's established biodiversity using a set of recognised metrics and values developed by DEFRA and the Environment Agency.
+This establishes the baseline for a biodiversity net gain.
+Maximising the benefits Our net biodiversity gain toolkit enables our teams to forecast and compare the biological value of different landscape designs and habitat enhancements.
 This helps us to make informed choices leading to a stronger and more sustainable ecosystem over the long term.
-Long term management We work with our project teams, landscape contractors and managing agents to ensure biodiversity gain is achieved and maintained for the long term.

-NINE CONCEPTS FOR ENHANCING BIODIVERSITY We have worked with leading ecologists and landscape architects to create nine overarching design concepts which help us to create nature-rich masterplans that deliver a measurable biodiversity net gain.
+NINE CONCEPTS FOR ENHANCING BIODIVERSITY We have worked with leading ecologists and landscape architects to create nine overarching design concepts which help us to create nature-rich masterplans that deliver a measurable net biodiversity gain.
 The nine concepts are considered in the earliest stages of planning as part of cross-disciplinary design discussions.
 A unique approach for each site It is not always necessary to apply all nine concepts to create a nature-rich, biodiverse place.
 Every project is different and bespoke landscape and management strategies are created reflecting the characteristics of the site and its local context.
-Find out more at https://www.berkeleygroup.co.uk/aboutus/sustainability/nature
+Find out more at www.berkeleygroup.co.uk/nature